jameshughes89/cs101/site/assignments/tic-tac-toe/tic-tac-toe.rst

 Render Board
 ------------

-Write a function ``render_board`` that takes the current game board as a parameter and returns a string representign the entire board.
+Write a function ``render_board`` that takes the current game board as a parameter and returns a string representing the entire board.
 This function will make use of ``render_row``.
 This function will include all horizontal (``-``) and vertical (``|``) lines in addition to the intersecting symbol (``+``).